Steves550/JavaOOPProject/README.md

 # JavaOOPProject
-object oriented Java project that displays a menu list to the user with 6 options.
+This program will display an option list to the user and the user will enter a corresponding number for the option of their choice.
+The options list will continue to display itself to the user until option 6 is selected to exit the program.